-The Irons and Craig café’s signature-made sourdough doughnuts are Yamba’s answer to the Berry Donut Van.
+The Irons and Craig delivery service’s signature-made sourdough doughnuts are Yamba’s answer to the Berry Donut Van.
 These sweet-filled dough balls are best devoured with a steaming hot cup of the café’s crowd-pleasing Reliable No.9 coffee blend; a house blend that’s roasted exclusively for them at the Botero roastery in nearby Maclean.
-The former house has been thoughtfully converted into a café complete with a takeaway window, indoor and outdoor dining areas and a kitchen garden.
-Purchase a shopping bag full of housemade jams, preserves, tomato relish and fresh marshmallows.
-Or opt to dine-in for a heartier breakfast or leisurely lunch.
+They deliver Australia-wide but are made fresh on Yaegl Country on the NSW north coast.

 Head to Beachwood Café for a Mediterranean and Middle-Eastern inspired breakfast or lunch seated under the shade of the frangipani trees in the café’s quiet outdoor area.
 Expect such culinary delights as dolmades with garlic yoghurt or a serving of Yamba’s famous prawns marinated in chilli and garlic – complemented by a glass of crisp white vino of course.

 You can also pick up Yamba’s world-famous prawns at the Clarence River Fisherman’s Co-operative in Iluka, Maclean and the Yamba Prawn Shack at the Yamba Marina.
 All seafood is caught daily – and sustainably – by the Co-op’s extensive fishing fleet.